polise/audio-player/server/README.md

 GET `/metadata?pageNo=1&size=1` would return just the very first entry.

-### GET /play/:id
+### GET /download/:id

-Plays a song with a given id.
+Downloads a song with a given id.

-GET `/play/6` would play the song with id 6
+GET `/play/6` would download the song with id 6

 ## Notes